Stone-Like Thing (Ribena / Jurassic Sandstone), 2015

 Lorna Macintyre’s (b.
 1977, Glasgow) varied practice draws upon literature, poetry, archaeology and mythology, creating both photographic and sculptural works, which see materials pushed to develop in unexpected ways, allowing chance and process to take pivotal roles.
 Macintyre has exhibited widely, including solo exhibitions at Mount Stuart, Isle of Bute; Wiels, Brussels; Kunsthaus Baselland; ICA, London and most recently Dundee Contemporary Arts in late 2018.

-HOW TO BUY: CAMPLE LINE works with artists exhibiting in our programme to produce new limited edition prints.
+HOW TO BUY: CAMPLE LINE holds a range of limited edition works by the artists included in our programme.
+We also invite the artists we exhibit to produce new limited edition prints especially for us.
 All income supports our programme.
 Please contact us at firstname.lastname@example.org if you are interested in purchasing an edition of this print.